mulqueenr/bc_multiome_nf_analysis/README.md

 This repository contains the nextflow pipeline and accessory scripts for processing samples from standard cellranger-arc output through final analysis for the breast cancer multiome CEDAR project.

-The file /nextflow_version/bc_multiome.nf.groovy contains the nextflow pipeline and calls R and bash scripts from src/ Processing of public data, used in cell label transfer, if contained in the processing_public_data.md.
+The file /nextflow_version/bc_multiome.nf.groovy contains the nextflow pipeline and calls R and bash scripts from src/

-The code below details the full processing steps for bcl files to cellranger-arc output.
+The code in processing_10x_data.md details the full processing steps for bcl files to cellranger-arc output.
 Which is subsequently used for nextflow input.

+Processing of public data, used in cell label transfer, if contained in the processing_public_data.md.

 Example run of nextflow:
 ```bash